tflo/EditBox-Font-Improver/readme.md

 # EditBox Font Improver

+***Beta Note: This is the description for the 1.x.x release version.
+For the current 2.x.x-beta or alpha versions (Oct 2024), see the changelog!***

 ## Summary

 The addon lets you set your custom font and font size for the edit boxes of: